nmsaini/cfk-openshift-deploy/README.CR-changes.md

 You can certainly chain multiple YQ inserts on the command line using the `set-cr-value-using-yq.sh` script.
 However, they get cumbersome after retyping a few times.
 It is much easier to track these in a properties file and (re)applied multiple times.
-Store your CR and YQ-change on a single line as follows:
+Store your CR and YQ-change on a single line, and you can add multiple of these in the properties file as follows:
 ```
 echo \
 "Kafka .spec.oneReplicaPerNode=true